 The resources on this guide will help you research the publication and reception history of your Gothic chapbook and trace its literary and scholarly influence.
 Find the Project Gothic website for the class at https://gothic.lib.virginia.edu/.

 Virgo is UVA Library's catalog.
 Search Virgo for other editions of your book/chapbook held at the University of Virginia or through one of our database collections, or for other works held at UVA that were written by the author of your book/chapbook, or for books on the Gothic that might discuss or refer to your book/chapbook.

 WorldCat is a vast union catalog, containing listings of books, journals, manuscripts, and other materials in thousands of libraries worldwide.
-Searching WorldCat will allow you to find:
+Searching WorldCat may help you to find:

 If you find an item in WorldCat that the UVA library doesn't own, you can request it through interlibrary loan (note that some materials, such as rare books, cannot be loaned).

-Nineteenth Century Collections Online (NCCO) A global digitization and publishing program focusing on primary source collections of the long 19th century.
+Nineteenth Century Collections Online (NCCO) is a global digitization and publishing program focusing on primary source collections of the long 19th century.
 Content consists of monographs, newspapers, manuscripts, pamphlets, ephemera, maps, photographs, statistics, etc. in both Western and non-Western languages.
 (Listed in A-Z databases under 19th Century)

 The Oxford Dictionary of National Biography (ODNB) provides entries on the lives of British persons from the earliest times to the end of the 20th century.
-IMPORTANT: our access is limited so please close the browser when finished.
+IMPORTANT: our access is limited so please click the Sign Out link at the bottom of the page and close the window when you are finished.

 JSTOR includes older issues of scholarly journals, from their beginnings to 3-5 years ago, so this may be another good database to look for articles related to your novel or its author.
 Articles in JSTOR should be full-text, if we subscribe to the journal.